-Jesse David Clanton Jr., 81, passed away Saturday, Aug.
+Jesse David Clanton Jr., 81, died Saturday, Aug.
 24, 2013, at the Limestone Health Facility in Athens.
 Mr. Clanton was born in Limestone County on Dec.
 19, 1931, to Jesse D. Clanton and Blanche Bullington Clanton.

-Mr. Clanton is survived by his wife, Gail Cottrell Clanton; children, Ashlie Clanton Clay and husband Greg, Andrew Clanton and wife Jennifer, Jess Clanton and wife Wendi, Mary Pearl Clanton Lamb and husband Scott, Samuel Clanton, Caleb Clanton and wife Sophia and Blanche Clanton; grandchildren, David Clay, Paul Clay, John Clay, Elizabeth Clay and Anna Clay, Jacksyn Clanton, Noah Clanton, Jonah Clanton, Emma Kate Clanton, Elijah Clanton, Josiah Lamb, Nathanael Lamb, Isaac Lamb, Benjamin Lamb and Savannah Lamb; brother-in-law, Elvin Stottregen; several nieces and nephews and a host of friends and colleagues.
+Mr. Clanton is survived by his wife, Gail Cottrell Clanton; children, Ashlie Clanton Clay and husband Greg, Blanche Clanton Andrew Clanton and wife Jennifer, Jess Clanton and wife Wendi, Pearl Clanton Lamb and husband Scott, Samuel Clanton, Caleb Clanton and wife Sophia; grandchildren, David Clay, Paul Clay, John Clay, Elizabeth Clay and Anna Clay, Jacksyn Clanton, Noah Clanton, Jonah Clanton, Emma Kate Clanton, Elijah Clanton, Josiah Lamb, Nathanael Lamb, Isaac Lamb, Benjamin Lamb and Savannah Lamb; brother-in-law, Elvin Stoffregen; sister-in-law, Kay Williams; several nieces and nephews; and a host of friends and colleagues.

 Mr. Clanton graduated from Athens High School as valedictorian.
 He received his bachelor’s degree from Florence State College and his master’s degree from Peabody College in Nashville.

-Throughout his tenure as an educator in the Athens City and Limestone County School Systems, he served as a classroom teacher, coach, first principal at West Athens Elementary School and lastly assistant superintendent.
+Throughout his tenure as an educator in the Athens City and Limestone County school systems, he served as a classroom teacher, coach, first principal at West Athens Elementary School and, lastly, assistant superintendent of Limestone County Schools.

 Upon retirement from public education, Mr. Clanton served as an education specialist with New Systems Training Office, USAOMMCS, on Redstone Arsenal in Huntsville.

-Visitation for Mr. Clanton is from 6-9 p.m.
+Visitation for Mr. Clanton was from 6 to 9 p.m.
 Monday, Aug.
 26, at Limestone Chapel Funeral Home.

-The funeral will be at noon Tuesday, Aug.
-27, at the Athens First Baptist Church.
-The burial will be in the Roselawn Cemetery in Athens.
+The funeral will be at noon today, Aug.
+27, 2013, at Athens First Baptist Church.
+The body will be at the church from 11 a.m. until time for the service today.
+Burial will be in Roselawn Cemetery in Athens.